orblivion/desert-atlas/README.md

-Share-A-Map is a general purpose, fully self-hosted map app for [Sandstorm](https://sandstorm.io), based on OpenStreetMap.
+Share-A-Map is a general purpose, fully self-hosted map app for the Sandstorm platform (see [What is Sandstorm?](#what-is-sandstorm) below), based on OpenStreetMap.
 The goal is to provide the basic functionality of Google Maps while respecting privacy.

 ![Screenshot](market/screenshots/screenshot-1.png)